 The School of Graduate Studies’ Housing Page lists the university-owned residences available to graduate students.

-The Queen's Residences Website provides detailed information about facilities, application procedures, security, dining options, accessibility, and much more.
+The Queen's University Residences site provides detailed information about facilities, application procedures, security, dining options, accessibility, and much more.
 To apply for residence, you will need a valid Queen's student number.
 You will receive a student number once you have been officially accepted into the graduate program by the School of Graduate Studies.

 International students should consult the International Housing Office.